 Losing a loved one is one of the most painful things to experience.
 When you find out that your loved one’s death is the result of someone else’s negligence, it can be even harder to deal with.
 Many people don’t know what to do in these situations and, instead, are left to deal with this tragedy alone.
-If you’ve lost a loved one because of someone else’s fault, you should talk with a Plano wrongful death lawyer who is familiar with handling these complex and emotional cases.
-An experienced attorney can help ease your burden and help you and your family through this difficult time.
+If you’ve lost a loved one because of someone else’s fault, you should talk with Plano wrongful death lawyers who are familiar with handling these complex and emotional cases.
+An experienced wrongful death attorney can help ease your burden and help you and your family through this difficult time.

 Understanding Wrongful Death Claims in Texas